-The NJ State Senate Judiciary Committee is planning to have a hearing on Thursday regarding the cannabis implementation of the referendum.
+The Senate Judiciary Committee plans to have a hearing on Thursday regarding the New Jersey cannabis law implementation of the referendum.

-Since cannabis implementation has been polling well all year, it is not the gamble it would appear to be on the surface to set the details of something that may or may not happen.
+New Jersey cannabis law implementation has been polling well all year.
+So it is not the gamble it would appear to be on the surface to set the details of something that may or may not happen.

 Advocates want to see strong small business provisions, homegrow, remedies for cannabis convictions, racial equity provisions for Hispanics and Blacks harmed by the police, and especially homegrow.

-Many grassroots activists and supporters do not think that State Senator Nick Scutari (D-Union) can deliver an ideal bill.
+Many grassroots activists and supporters do not think NJ Senate Judiciary Committee Chair Nick Scutari (D-Union) can deliver an ideal bill.

-Across the industry, social justice provisions have been implemented after the fact of legalization, and the industry was set up, which has led to an absence of Hispanic and Black dispensary owners and executives.
-Illinois was the latest state to implement social justice reform as part of adult-use cannabis, and it has not worked how many hoped it would.
+Across the industry, social justice provisions have been implemented after legalization, and the industry was set up.
+It has led to exceedingly few Hispanic and Black dispensary owners and executives.
+Illinois was the latest state to implement social justice reform as part of adult-use cannabis.
+It has not worked how many hoped it would.

-The way New Jersey’s medical cannabis has played out, many activists and diehard believers in cannabis legalization are exceedingly wary.
+The way New Jersey’s medical cannabis has unfolded, many New Jersey cannabis activists and diehard believers in New Jersey cannabis law legalization are exceedingly wary.

 Many did not like the bill introduced in 2018 for cannabis implementation, S. 2703, by Scutari because it limited expungement to those arrested for five pounds and under of cannabis.

-Many think it will take at least a year if not 18 months.
-Nevada and Illinois implemented their adult-use cannabis market in about six months while it took California and Massachusetts about two years to do so.
+Many think it will take at least a year, if not 18 months.
+Nevada and Illinois implemented their adult-use cannabis market in about six months.
+It took California and Massachusetts about two years to do so.

 The Cannabis Domino Effect

-People expect if New Jersey legalizes by referendum in less than two weeks, PA will in push again the lame duck aggressively while NY will then follow in spring.
+People expect if New Jersey legalizes by referendum, PA will it push during the lame-duck session aggressively.
+New York will then follow in spring.

-This is very interesting because a lot of the projections of the revenue for NJ cannabis are based on people visiting the state to buy cannabis.
-But if NY and PA have their own dispensaries, how much are people going to visit?
+This is very interesting.
+A lot of the revenue projections for NJ cannabis are based on people visiting the state to buy cannabis.
+But if NY and PA have their own dispensaries, how many are people going to visit?

-That would require a complete 180-degree turn from languid space of change in New Jersey regarding cannabis implementation.
+That would require a complete 180-degree turn from the languid pace of change in New Jersey regarding cannabis implementation.

 Not that it would not be welcomed.
 On the contrary.